slashmo/swift-otel/README.md

 ### Bootstrapping

-Now that we installed "OpenTelemetry Swift", it's time to bootstrap the instrumentation system to use OpenTelemetry.
+Now that we installed "swift-otel", it's time to bootstrap the instrumentation system to use OpenTelemetry.
 Before we can retrieve a tracer we need to configure and start the main object `OTel`:

 ```swift